tezos-commons/homebase-lite/documentation.md

 ### `vote`

 Called by a `participant` to cast a vote on a proposal.
-Takes as input the proposal's IPFS URI and the choice made `x` .
+Takes the proposal's IPFS URI and a choice index (zero-based).

 **Argument:**
   + **In Haskell:** (***proposal_uri*** : [`URI`](#types-URI), ***choice_index*** : [`Natural`](#types-Natural))